bbulpett/zebra-zpl/README.md

 * `data`: The text to be printed.
 * `print_mode`: The print mode.
 Can be normal ("N") or reverse ("R").
 * `font_size`: The font size to use.
 You can use values between 1 and 5.
+* `bold`: The font-weight will be increased via text duplication printing.

 For the print modes, you can also use the constants: